Ambassador: Anonymous, France

-Publication date: July 2019 | Theme: Animal welfare
+Publication date: February 2020 | Theme: Animal welfare

 Challenges: Strategies to reduce aggression between animals

 Piglets from five different litters are able to move from one farrowing pen to another during lactation, via openings created in the panels, measuring 20 cm x 30 cm.
 The openings are closed during the first week of life, then opened up so that piglets from five farrowing pens can be mixed and familiarised during the rest of lactation period.

 At weaning, pens of 26 piglets are formed.
 Five days after arrival in the nursery, 26% of the familiarised piglets have scratches, while 98% of unfamiliarised piglets have scratches.
 Familiarised piglets show better growth over the 12-day period after weaning, at 552 g/day compared to 442 g/day for unfamiliarised piglets.

 - The growth rate of piglets increased by 25%

 - Piglets were 1 kg heavier 12 days post weaning